closerearth/closerearth/README.md

 - 😺 Not just cute cats
 - 🌱 We are the #regenaissance
 - 🗝 We are stewards
-- 🍕 Come play with us on closer.earth
+- 🍕 Come play with us on https://closer.earth
 - 💞️ Send me love on 0x9B5f6dF2C7A331697Cf2616CA884594F6afDC07d
 - 📫 closer.earth@protomail.com